$0 South Dakota Foster Care Quick-Start Checklist

 Who Needs a Background Check

 Every person 18 years of age or older residing in your home must complete the full background check process.
+The Central Registry check also applies to every household member age 10 or older.
 This includes:

-There are no exceptions.
-If someone moves into your home after you're licensed, they must complete background checks before a child can be placed with you.
+If someone moves into your home after you're licensed, tell your licensing worker so they can explain which required screenings must be completed before a child is placed with you.

 1. South Dakota Central Registry